 When do your consumers want to be contacted?
 How much interaction do they want?
-81% of consumers like it when companies know when and how to contact them while maintaining a respectful distance, thus getting to know your audience is an important component of personalisation.
+81% of consumers like it when companies know when and how to contact them while maintaining a respectful distance, thus getting to know your audience is an important component of personalization.

 2.4.
 Boost brand loyalty

-Customers want to be regarded as distinct persons with specific choices when they supply information and data.
+Customers want to be regarded as distinct persons with specific needs and choices when they supply information and data.
 Businesses who invest time and money in developing and implementing successful personalized marketing strategies will gain a competitive advantage in terms of brand loyalty and consumer satisfaction.

 3. Personalized promotions: How to get your customers’ attention?

-Data is at the heart of customized marketing, and it may come from a range of sources, including consumer demographics from loyalty programs, data from various departments inside the firm, ranging from sales and marketing to customer care, and data from third-party sources.
+Data is at the heart of customized marketing, and it may come from a range of sources including consumer demographics from loyalty programs, data from various departments inside the firm; ranging from sales and marketing to customer care, and data from third-party sources.